PeterBjuhr/shortscore/README.md

 Shortscore is intended to be a simple text-based music notation syntax especially created for easy handling of large scores.

 The basic priciple is to write one measure at a time vertically.
-Only parts that accually contain music are included.
+Only parts that actually contain music are included.

 See the [example folder](https://github.com/PeterBjuhr/shortscore/tree/master/example) for an example with resulting score.